sarahvharris/sarahvharris/README.md

 🍂 Frontend engineer for ~6 years

-🪴 Accessibility champion, CPAAC & WAS certs in progress
+🪴 CPACC | Accessibility champion | WAS cert in progress

 🔔 First place, 2022 Into Design Systems Hackathon